ThomasYeoLab/Ooi2022_MMP_HCP/README.md

 # UPDATES
-Release v0.0.1 (28/2/2022): Initial release of HCP repository for Ooi2022_MMP project
+Release v0.0.1 (28/2/2022): Initial release of HCP repository for Ooi2022_MMP project Update v0.0.2 (6/3/2022): Update component scores with clean version (not estimated from subjects used in prediction)

 # BUGS and QUESTIONS
 Please contact Leon Ooi at leonooiqr@gmail.com and Thomas Yeo at yeoyeo02@gmail.com.